 2011-12: Trotman made his pro hockey debut with the Bruins’ AHL affiliate Providence after signing a two-year entry-level deal with Boston in March 2012 following his junior season at Lake Superior State.
 In nine late season games with Providence he scored 1 goal with 2 assists and was minus-four with 10 penalty minutes.
 Providence missed the AHL playoffs; finishing fourth in the Atlantic Division.
 Trotman played in all 40 games for Lake Superior State in his final college hockey season.
 He tied forward Domenic Monardo for third on the team with 11 goals and was minus-one with 10 assists and 12 penalty minutes.
 Six of his 11 goals were scored on the Lakers power play.
 After winning 10 of their first 16 games, the Lakers struggled to stay above .500 the rest of the season, finishing seventh in the CCHA and falling to Western Michigan in the league tournament quarterfinals.

-Trotman has gone from long-shot to long-term project.
-The last player taken in the 2010 NHL draft has, over the course of one season, shown marked improvement in all areas of his game, the most notable of which are his strength, skating and passing games.
-Originally seen as more of a defensive defenseman, Trotman opened things up a bit this year leading all Lake Superior defensemen in scoring, and was consistently up with the play and involved in the offense at Boston’s summer development camp.
+Trotman has gone from long-shot to the cusp of playing in the NHL on a regular basis.
+The last player taken in the 2010 NHL draft, he has steadily progressed in all areas of his game — particularly adding strength and improving his skating and passing skills.
+Originally seen strictly as a defensive defenseman, he has opened things up a bit and is consistently in the play and involved in the offense.

 Trotman made the Bruins out of training camp in his fourth pro season and is playing for Boston in 2015-16.
 The Bruins have a ton of depth on defense but Trotman's steadiness with Providence makes him a candidate as a depth defenseman in Boston.
 His progress to this point suggests he is capable of handling a steady role at the NHL level.